coredhcp/coredhcp/README.md

 ## Build and run

+The server is located under [cmds/coredhcp/](cmds/coredhcp/), so enter that directory first.

-Once you have a working configuration in `config.yml`, you can build and run the server:
+Once you have a working configuration in `config.yml` (see [config.yml.example](cmds/coredhcp/config.yml.example)), you can build and run the server:
 ```
+$ cd cmds/coredhcp
 $ go build
 $ sudo ./coredhcp
 2018/12/19 14:27:17 Registering plugin "file"